rcarrata/ocp4-azure-ipi/README.md

 * [Default with LoadBalancer](/docs/egress-default.md)

-### 3.2 Private Openshift cluster Egress/Outbound mode
+### 3.2 Private/Restricted Openshift cluster Egress/Outbound mode

 By default in the Private / Public Clusters the OutboundType is LoadBalancer, but other possibilities can be used for the Egress/Outbound mode